Whether you eat 15 minutes or several hours after waking, the quality of food you choose to eat for breakfast is important. Why?

 Yoghurt with yummies

-Try cinnamon, vanilla, nuts and fresh fruit for a delicious and nutritious start to the day.
+Try cinnamon, vanilla, nuts, seeds, and/or fresh fruit for a delicious and nutritious start to the day.

 Last night’s leftovers

 Who says you can’t have dinner for breakfast?
 (By the way, we aren’t talking about the final slice of meat lovers pizza here!)